Stefano Gualeni

-Stefano Gualeni, Ph.D., is an Italian philosopher and game designer who created videogames such as Tony Tough and the Night of Roasted Moths, Gua-Le-Ni; or, The Horrendous Parade, and Something Something Soup Something.
+Stefano Gualeni (born 30 April 1978) is an Italian philosopher, professor, and game designer who has created video games such as Tony Tough and the Night of Roasted Moths, Gua-Le-Ni; or, The Horrendous Parade, and Something Something Soup Something.

-Gualeni is an associate professor at the Institute of Digital Games of the University of Malta, where he pursues academic research in the fields of philosophy of technology, game design, virtual worlds research, science fiction, and existentialism.
+Gualeni is currently a full professor at the Institute of Digital Games of the University of Malta, where he pursues academic research in the fields of game design, virtual worlds research, the philosophy of technology, science fiction, and existentialism.

-Since 2015, he is a visiting professor in game design at the Laguna College of Art and Design of Laguna Beach, California.

-He is also currently a visiting researcher at the Ritsumeikan Center for Game Studies (RCGS) at the Ritsumeikan University of Kyoto, Japan.
+He had been a visiting researcher in various international institutions, including the Laguna College of Art and Design of Laguna Beach, California (2015-2019), the Centre of the Digital Humanities of the University of Gothenburg, Sweden (2019), the Ritsumeikan Center for Game Studies (RCGS) at the Ritsumeikan University of Kyoto, Japan (2023), and the Faculty of Media and Communication of the Singidunum University of Belgrade, Serbia (2024).

-For a few months in 2019 he was a visiting researcher at Centre of the Digital Humanities of the University of Gothenburg, Sweden.

 Background

-Born in Lovere, Italy, in 1978, Gualeni graduated in 2004 in architecture at the Politecnico di Milano.
-His final thesis was developed in Mexico supported by ITESM (Tec de Monterrey, Campus Ciudad de Mexico).
+Stefano Gualeni was born in Lovere, Italy in 1978, Gualeni graduated in 2004 in architecture at the Politecnico di Milano.
+His final thesis was developed in Mexico and is supported by ITESM (Tec de Monterrey, Campus Ciudad de México).

 Gualeni was awarded his Master of Arts in 2008 at the Utrecht School of the Arts.
 In his thesis, he proposed a model for digital aesthetics inspired by Martin Heidegger's existential phenomenology.

-He obtained his Ph.D. in Philosophy (existentialism and philosophy of technology) at the Erasmus University Rotterdam in 2014.
-His dissertation, titled Augmented Ontologies, focuses on virtual worlds in their role as mediators: as interactive, artificial environments where philosophical ideas, world-views, and thought-experiments can be experienced, manipulated, and communicated experientially.
+He obtained his PhD in Philosophy (in the fields of existentialism and philosophy of technology) at the Erasmus University Rotterdam in 2014.
+His dissertation, titled Augmented Ontologies, focuses on virtual worlds in their role as mediators: as interactive, artificial environments where philosophical ideas, world-views, and thought-experiments can be manipulated and communicated experientially.